 If you run a Chicago healthcare clinic, you might want to consider a commercial nugget ice machine that makes soft, chewable ice to hydrate patients who have a hard time swallowing liquid.

 There are many more ice shapes to choose from.

 Making Sure You Have Enough Space

 When choosing the best commercial ice machine for your Chicago business, another factor you need to take into consideration is the location you will be installing the ice machine.

 Air cooled ice machines (the most common model on the market) need space for ventilation.
 These models release hot air as the machine produces ice.
 If you do not provide enough space around the ice machine, the hot air can re-enter your unit and overheat the system, causing ice maker problems.

-As ice machines overheat, their ice production rate drops, causing the ice machine to not make enough ice.
+As industrial ice machines overheat, their ice production rate drops, causing the ice machine to not make enough ice.
 If they stay in that condition, you’ll likely see serious issues that will require expensive repairs to fix.

 Also, store boxes near or on top of the ice machine as that will cause hot air to hover around the machine and reenter the unit.

 Industrial ice makers need to get rid of extra water from melted ice.
 For that, an ice machine requires proper drainage to flush that water away.

 Ice machines with a bin or stand-up dispenser need a floor drain to flush water away.